datatrail-jhu/09_dataanalysis/manuscript/06_5_practice.md

 o) `lm(prop_coverage ~ spending_capita, data = hc)`

 {points:3}
 ?
 Go to the [Cloud-based Data Science Space on RStudio Cloud](https://rstudio.cloud/spaces/20345/join?access_code=n4b8J1s0XmWctSy83%2BEXbGAwj7rKcuFMI7WJEJFD) and click on your copy of the 'swirl' project.
 (If you haven't made a copy yet, do so now.)
 First type `library(swirl)` to load the package and then type `swirl()` to get started.
 Tell Swirl your first name when it asks what to call you.
-Then, type the number that corresponds to the course `CBDS Data Analysis`.
+Then, type the number that corresponds to the course `DataTrail Data Analysis`.
 Type the number that corresponds to the lesson `L09 Inference Practice Q01 Swirl`.
 Do this swirl module!
 Once complete, paste the code at the end of the lesson here.

 Note: The data used in the swirl modules in this lesson are data modified from [Kaggle](https://www.kaggle.com/javadzabihi/happiness-2017-visualization-prediction/data).

 ! /.+(OfKY|kamA|rH7Q|7Wxt|kqco|f833|Xyg9|2l9Z|pk23|udzU).+/i

 {points:3}
 ?
-Within the same course on swirl: `CBDS Data Analysis`, navigate to the lesson `L09 Inference Practice Q02 Swirl`.
+Within the same course on swirl: `DataTrail Data Analysis`, navigate to the lesson `L09 Inference Practice Q02 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.+(7pnh|tCdv|dPMN|3c6k|6VA1|ZpGD|HVke|Pm4W|xrTw|G94S).+/i

 {points:3}
 ?
-Within the same course on swirl: `CBDS Data Analysis`, navigate to the lesson `L09 Inference Practice Q03 Swirl`.
+Within the same course on swirl: `DataTrail Data Analysis`, navigate to the lesson `L09 Inference Practice Q03 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.+(rZB0|a0pT|LmWc|MSyw|0JJX|VRrh|PyDp|B9P5|TNcN|qqhC).+/i

 {points:3}
 ?
-Within the same course on swirl: `CBDS Data Analysis`, navigate to the lesson `L09 Inference Practice Q04 Swirl`.
+Within the same course on swirl: `DataTrail Data Analysis`, navigate to the lesson `L09 Inference Practice Q04 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.+(A3lS|FZhi|5lcO|2mqf|i9V5|Gt8h|tPEG|pfak|f5XF|JvpZ).+/i